Accessibility

 You can use the left and right arrow keys to expand and collapse group layers.

-You can use the Space key and the arrow keys to select and reorder layers.
+You can use the Space and Enter keys to reorder layers with the Reorder drop-down menu options.

 After you perform an action, keyboard focus may not return to the Options button automatically.